ristomatti/lifxsh/README.md

 ## Features

+### Version 0.7.0

+- preliminary infrared LED support added (brightness can be changed but the light list information still needs to be updated)

 ### Version 0.6.x

 - works with all current LIFX products (no support for LIFX+ or LIFX Z special